Bayesian Geostatistical Modeling for Discrete-Valued Processes: Additional simulation and model checking results

-This section presents additional and model checking results of the data examples in the main paper.
-Figure \ref{fig:sim1-pred} shows the predictive random fields given by the three discrete copula NNMP models used in the first simulation example of the main paper.
 As discussed in the main paper, the Clayton model was not able to recover large values.
 The Gumbel model seems to recover large values slightly better than the Gaussian model.